guiguitz/STM32-Display-OLED-128x64-API/README.md

 ```

 #### void SSD1306_Counter(uint8_t seconds):
 This is a very simple function which works as a cronometer or a counter, displaying the current second on the 128x64 OLED display.
-When it reaches the time limit, given 	by the function's parameter, the counter stops and keeps showing the time limit.
+When it reaches the time limit, given 	by the function's parameter, the counter stops.

 #### void SSD1306_Println(char* format, ...):
 This function works as a println function for the 128x64 OLED display.